 - 1. Weekly year team meeting where concerns are raised and discussed as year teams. - 2.
-Pastoral Board (Student Support Forum Item) discusses any student who is vulnerable to exclusion or who has received an exclusion each half term.
+Professionals' meeting (Student Support Forum Item) discusses any student who is vulnerable to exclusion or who has received an exclusion each half term.
 Referrals to external agencies are made from these forums where there is a serious concern.

-The Assistant Headteacher monitors the behaviour of students through Class Charts and shares data with year teams and the rest of the senior team to support effective intervention strategies on a regular basis.
+The Assistant Headteacher and Pastoral Manager monitors the behaviour of students through Class Charts and shares data with year teams and the rest of the senior team to support effective intervention strategies on a regular basis.